I beg to move,

 It is important that we realise that antibiotics are not a solution.
 They do not work on viruses.
 The only option to prevent dangerous viruses is to use vaccines, and there is also increasing antibiotic resistance.

 On access, as the shadow Secretary of State mentioned, across the world we are patting ourselves on the back for the fact that in poorer countries 85% of children are getting the basic vaccines.
 However, we have stalled—the figure is not climbing and has been at that level for a long time.
-When the all-party group produced its report on vaccination for all in the developing world, I was shocked to find that only 7% of children in such countries are given the full World Health Organisation 11 vaccines.
+When the all-party group produced its report on vaccination for all in the developing world, I was shocked to find that only 7% of children in such countries are given the full WHO 11 vaccines.

 As global players prepare their next strategies and funding plans, and with the eradication of polio on the horizon, this is a time to step back and think about how we are going to help, across the world, to eliminate more of these diseases.
 We need to aim for the fully immunised child.
 We need to come up with strategies to deal with remote areas and warzones, and research is a crucial part of that.
 It is brilliant to read that the trial of a new malaria vaccine is beginning in Malawi.
 It is expected to be only 40% successful, which is quite weak for a vaccine.
 However, malaria is so widespread that it causes more than 400,000 deaths a year, so making 40% of children immune to it will, along with the other manoeuvres and actions being undertaken, such as the use of nets and anti-mosquito treatments, help to bring that number of deaths down.

 We face access issues here in the UK.
 A busy parent may have several children and although the first baby may get all its immunisations, the second and third might not.
-That can be an issue in some of the religious communities which tend to have large families.
+That can be an issue in some of the religious communities that tend to have large families.
 Someone who is having their seventh, eighth or ninth baby may struggle to look after the others and get the new baby to its vaccinations.
 These people need easy access to their GP, nurse or health visitor, and those people need to have time to answer parents’ concerns.
 We are talking about one of the first big decisions a parent will make about their child and they are seeing all this swilling anti-vaccine rhetoric on social media.
 They need to be able to ask questions, and then not to be patronised or dismissed, but to have their questions answered.

-Although uptake in Scotland is high, at above 95%, when we drill down into the situation, we also see variations in areas of deprivation, and in religious and cultural communities.
+Although uptake in Scotland is high, at above 95%, when we drill down into the situation, we also see variations in areas of deprivation and in religious and cultural communities.
 We are therefore not complacent, and Scotland is embarking on a vaccination transformation programme, because keeping the rate high, and indeed improving it, will require concerted action.
 Sometimes this is about policy decisions.
 When the meningitis ACWY vaccine was introduced for 14-year-olds at school, Scotland carried out a four-year catch-up, immunising 14 to 18-year-olds, whereas Wales did a two-year catch-up.
 Sadly, the advice in England was that teenagers, young adults and university students could go to see their GP.
 At a recent event, it was reported to me that uptake was only 40%—after all, how often are teenagers at their GP?
 This is not a concerted way to proceed.
 I do not know whether the decision was based on cost, but analysis of the cost-effectiveness of vaccines shows that they are so cost-effective as to justify any process that will actually raise uptake, even home visits to try to help a busy mother to get her babies vaccinated.

 The third thing to mention is the anti-vax campaigns.
 As I say, Public Health England surveys suggest that we are talking about a relatively small proportion of people, and the situation does seem largely to stem from the MMR—measles, mumps and rubella—vaccine.
 The vaccine is 97% effective, but uptake fell dramatically after Andrew Wakefield’s paper in 1998.
 He has since been struck off the medical register and his research was completely discredited, yet he is being given a platform in the US again as President Trump is promoting this in America.
 While uptake has improved, a cohort of teenagers were not given the MMR vaccine when they were babies and they are particularly vulnerable.